 For a long time, it was thought that a high percentage of autistic people were intellectually disabled, meaning they had an IQ score of 70 or less.
 But researchers have discovered that standard IQ tests that are timed and given verbally are not necessarily an effective way of measuring the intellectual abilities of people with ASD.

-In one study, groups of autistic and non-autistic adults were assessed on both the Wechsler Adult Intelligence Scale (WAIS) test, which is an oral test that draws partially on cultural knowledge, and the Raven test, which is a self-paced test that uses non-verbal instructions to direct test takers to complete patterns and designs.
-While the non-autistic adults had similar scores on both tests, the autistic adults scored an average of 30 points higher on the Raven than they did on the WAIS.5
+In a study published in Psychological Science, groups of autistic and non-autistic adults were assessed on both the Wechsler Adult Intelligence Scale (WAIS) test, which is an oral test that draws partially on cultural knowledge, and the Raven test, which is a self-paced test that uses non-verbal instructions to direct test takers to complete patterns and designs.
+While the non-autistic adults had similar scores on both tests, the autistic adults scored an average of 30 points higher on the Raven than they did on the WAIS.

 Interestingly, autistic tendencies have been noted in many famously brilliant individuals throughout history who were never diagnosed, including Mozart, Albert Einstein, and Steve Jobs.
 Autism experts concede that it's impossible to say for sure whether those men were on the spectrum, but some people believe there is evidence to suggest that may have been the case.